 The program was created by the American Fisheries Society in 2001 in honor of the late Dr. Robert F. Hutton.
 Students are accepted into the program through a competitive selection process.

 Accepted students known as “Hutton Scholars,” are matched and mentored by a fisheries professional to enjoy a hands-on fisheries science experience in a marine and/or freshwater setting.
-Hutton Scholars who successfully complete the program receive a $4,000 scholarship.
+Hutton Scholars who successfully complete the program receive a $4,000 award.

 Mission: To Increase diversity within the Fisheries Profession